loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

     *   `number`

-*   The second group contains data types that are not nearly as universally accepted but are present in all modern JavaScript VMs.
+*   The second group contains data types that are not nearly as universally accepted across languages, but they are present in all modern JavaScript VMs.

-    Some (like `jsnotanumber`) are introduced by CoffeeNode:
+    **NB** that while the *types* `jsnotanumber` and `jsinfinity` are introduced by CoffeeNode, the *values* are available in all JS VMs:

     *   `jsundefined`
     *   `jsarguments`